scandipwa/customer-credit-graphql/README.md

+# For people who learn from this extension

+> **Note** that you still need the `scandipwa/index.js` file that is mentioned in the documentation.
+It can get lost (as in this extension) since the NEXT release, which at the moment (11 AUG 2020) is not released.

 # Aheadworks Customer Credit extension support for ScandiPWA

 > **Note:** To use this functionality you must have the corresponding AheadWorks extension.